Skupina6/skupina6.github.io/_posts/2021-10-19-location-info-bot.markdown

 externalLink: false
 ---

 Reddit is a social network allows you to upload photos.
-You can view a lot of impressive photos of different locations, however it is not possible to "tag" a certain photo with a location.
+Users can view a lot of impressive photos of different locations.
+However, currently it is not possible to add a location metadata a certain photo.

-The idea for this project came from this.
-I was looking for a way to *mark* photo with location, so I would be able to search all photos taken within some country, city or region.
-Also, I was looking for a way to quickly provide relevant information regarging certain information.
+The idea for this project came from lack of this feature.
+Users would benefit having a way to *mark* photo with location, so they would be able to search all content  taken within some country, city or region.
+Also, it would be usefulto have all relevant data regarging certain location.

-In a scope of this project I built Reddit bot (automated account) that responds to its mentions (text that includes unique username of the bot).
+In a scope of this project I built a automated account that responds to comments where it is mentioned (text that includes unique username of the account).
 The mention comment acts as a search command for location.
 For example:

 > u/LocationInfoBot Crawford path

 ![Location info bot response](https://user-images.githubusercontent.com/11059438/111335197-79a33700-8674-11eb-8ee7-f259ad3946a1.png)

-Bot will return location description (which can later be searched), list of nearby location, relevant links: wikipedia, map, hotels, hiking, thumblr, pinterest.
-Facebook and instagram links were removed in order to avoid post removals.
+Bot will return location description, list of nearby location, relevant links: wikipedia, map, hotels, hiking, thumblr, pinterest.
+This automated account helps users improve SEO of their content - users can use Reddit search engine to easier find such content or filter content by location .

-Other advantage of using this bot:
-- faster than googling for relevant links
-- on phone you dont need to switch between Reddit and browser app
-- you can search for posts by location keywords (country, region, nearby locations etc.)

 **Techincal details**